sindresorhus/awesome-scifi/readme.md

 #### [Greg Mandel](https://www.goodreads.com/series/43978-greg-mandel) (1993, 1994, 1995) *by Peter F. Hamilton* [3.9]

 > Greg Mandel, late of the Mindstar Battalion, has been many things in his life.
 Commando.
 Freedom fighter.
 Assassin.
-Now he's a freelance operative with a very special edge: telepathy.
+Now he’s a freelance operative with a very special edge: telepathy.

-	In the high-tech, hard-edged world of computer crime, zero-gravity smuggling, and artificial intelligence, Greg Mandel is the man to call when things get rough.
+> In the high-tech, hard-edged world of computer crime, zero-gravity smuggling, and artificial intelligence, Greg Mandel is the man to call when things get rough.
 But when an elusive saboteur plagues a powerful organization known as Event Horizon, Mandel must cut his way through a maze of corporate intrigue and startling new scientific discoveries.

-	And nothing less than the future is at stake.
+> And nothing less than the future is at stake.

 #### [Neuromancer](https://www.goodreads.com/book/show/22328.Neuromancer) (1984) *by William Gibson* [3.9] <img src="http://i.imgur.com/yJaoHfh.png" width="30px"> <img src="http://i.imgur.com/iA6WScw.png" width="30px">

-> The Matrix is a world within the world, a global consensus- hallucination, the representation of every byte of data in cyberspace . . .
+> The Matrix is a world within the world, a global consensus hallucination, the representation of every byte of data in cyberspace…

 > Case had been the sharpest data-thief in the business, until vengeful former employers crippled his nervous system.
 But now a new and very mysterious employer recruits him for a last-chance run.
 The target: an unthinkably powerful artificial intelligence orbiting Earth in service of the sinister Tessier-Ashpool business clan.
 With a dead man riding shotgun and Molly, mirror-eyed street-samurai, to watch his back, Case embarks on an adventure that ups the ante on an entire genre of fiction.

-> Hotwired to the leading edges of art and technology, Neuromancer ranks with 1984 and Brave New World as one of the century's most potent visions of the future.
+> Hotwired to the leading edges of art and technology, _Neuromancer_ ranks with _1984_ and _Brave New World_ as one of the century’s most potent visions of the future.

 #### [Snow Crash](https://www.goodreads.com/book/show/830.Snow_Crash) (1992) *by Neal Stephenson* [4.0] <img src="http://i.imgur.com/iA6WScw.png" width="30px">

 > In reality, Hiro Protagonist delivers pizza for Uncle Enzo’s CosoNostra Pizza Inc., but in the Metaverse he’s a warrior prince.
-Plunging headlong into the enigma of a new computer virus that’s striking down hackers everywhere, he races along the neon-lit streets on a search-and-destroy mission for the shadowy virtual villain threatening to bring about infocalypse.
-Snow Crash is a mind-altering romp through a future America so bizarre, so outrageous…you’ll recognize it immediately.
+Plunging headlong into the enigma of a new computer virus that’s striking down hackers everywhere, he races along the neon-lit streets on a search-and-destroy mission for the shadowy virtual villain threatening to bring about infocalypse. _Snow Crash_ is a mind-altering romp through a future America so bizarre, so outrageous… you’ll recognize it immediately.

 #### [The Demolished Man](https://www.goodreads.com/book/show/76740.The_Demolished_Man) (1951) *by Alfred Bester* [4.0]